 You might experience a number of issues with your vision during the adjustment period for your new glasses.
 Some of these include:

 The biggest potential problem is a faulty prescription, because this means your eyes will not adjust to your new glasses.
 Errors during the exam, the measurement process, or the production process can all cause a faulty prescription.
 In spite of a dispensing optician's diligence in taking measurements correctly—and in spite of the largely computer controlled creation of lenses—human errors sometimes occur.
 You will not adjust to your new glasses if the prescription is incorrect - you'll realize this if your vision does not improve after two or three days.
-This process could take longer with bifocals or progressive lenses.
-If you have questions, your eyeglass professional can check the prescription or even retest your vision to make sure your new glasses are right for your needs.
+This process can take longer with bifocals or progressive (no-line) lenses.
+If you have questions, your eyeglass professional can check the prescription or even retest your vision to make sure your new glasses are right for your eyes.

-Put them on and wear them as soon as you get up—that’s when your eyes are fresh.
-Wear them as much as possible during the day.
-Don’t wait and put them on later in the day because that shock can cause you to feel the affects.
+The best thing you can do to help your eyes and brain adjust to new glasses is to wear them.
+Wearing your glasses will encourage your eyes to get used to the changes and adapt to the vision correction.
+Put your glasses on and wear them as soon as you wake up in the morning—that’s when your eyes are fresh.
+Continue wearing them as much as possible during the day.
+Don’t wait and put them on later in the day, because that ‘shock’ can cause you to feel the effects.

 Getting new glasses can be an exciting time.
 Just remember that you may need to go through an adjustment period first.